tombrille/svelteplot/src/routes/introduction/+page.md

 [Fork](https://svelte.dev/playground/ec67a8a48dce45c29373781a6b68491a)

 :::info
 Noticed how SveltePlot added **axes automatically**?
-That's because it assumes that most plots will benefit from axes and it adds them implicitely.
+That's because it assumes that most plots will benefit from axes and it adds them implicitly.
 (You can disable this by passing `axes={false}` to the Plot component).
 :::

 Let's say we also want to add a grid and a horizontal rule at zero.
 To activate the implicit grids we set the `grid` flag.
 Then we add the `RuleY` mark with `y` set to zero.